 The advent of immunotherapy and genomic analyses of cancer cells has led to rapid evolution in treatment options for patients with triple-negative breast cancer (TNBC).

 Recent and ongoing clinical trials have identified multiple therapies that may help cure more early-stage patients with this often-aggressive cancer, a form prevalent in both younger women and African Americans.

 Survival times also are increasing for patients with metastatic TNBC.
-In these cases, we historically have had no options beyond chemotherapy regimens, which have considerable toxicity and
+In these cases, we historically have had no options beyond chemotherapy regimens, which have considerable toxicity and are non-curative.

 Genomic analysis has now identified at least five distinct subtypes of TNBC, which compromises 15 percent of all breast cancers.
 Understanding the makeup and behavior of these tumors is critical as they do not have estrogen, progesterone or HER2 receptors for us to target.

 Virginia Oncology Associates has participated in numerous clinical trials that are changing the landscape for patients.
 Among the findings:

 - Adding the intravenous medication pembrolizumab (Keytruda) to neoadjuvant chemotherapy in patients with early-stage disease significantly improved the pathological complete response rate.
 That combination treatment, tested in the national KEYNOTE-522 trial, gained FDA approval in 2021.